zzzprojects/learn-orm/tutorials/vb-net/polymorphism.md

 ### Runtime Polymorphism

-Runtime polymorphism is achieved by method overriding which is also known as dynamic binding or late binding.
+Runtime polymorphism is achieved by method overriding, which is also known as dynamic binding or late binding.
 The method overriding means defining methods in parent and child class with the same name and signature but different implementation.

  - In this type of polymorphism, we override a base class method in the derived class by creating a similar function with a different implementation.
  - This can be achieved by using `Overridable` & `Overrides` keywords along with the inheritance principle.